 Spending with quality in mind, instead of costs, makes sense.
 The best people might be expensive or take longer to acquire, but they’re a guarantee for long term success.
 For example, if you saw that this year’s cost-per-hire has tripled from last year, it wouldn’t necessarily be a bad thing.
 You might have hired better (and more highly paid) recruiters, advertised in paid (instead of free) job boards, or invested in an Applicant Tracking System (ATS).
 All of which can result in better hires, despite their cost.

 Another problem with the cost-per-hire metric is that it needs complementary metrics to be useful.
-For example, there’s some value in knowing that, in 2015, US companies spent an average of $4,000 for each hire.
+For example, there’s some value in knowing that, in 2015, the average cost per hire by US industries was $4000.
 But, is that a little or a lot?
 Should companies try to reduce their spend?
 To draw an actionable conclusion, you’d need to have other information too, like time to fill or industry benchmark data.
 Cost-of-hire is a start, but you need much more to gain insight on efficiency.

 Calculating cost-per-hire isn’t that difficult once companies learn how to do it.
 Tracking costs is something they’re doing anyway.
 Giving extra care to small or hidden expenses, whether internal or external, will enhance visibility in recruitment.

 It’s important to note that cost-per-hire is only one piece in a puzzle of metrics.
 It’s useful, but not on its own.
 Companies should choose the metrics that work best for them and try to see the big picture.
 The only way to do this is to avoid obsessing over a single metric.
 Don’t let high cost-per-hire scare you.
 It could indicate that your recruitment processes are sophisticated and effective.